BTI-US/PhotoEditor/README.md

 **Note**: Whenever we set any property of a brush for drawing it will automatically enable the drawing mode

 ## Shapes

 We can draw shapes from [v.1.5.0](https://github.com/burhanrashid52/PhotoEditor/releases/tag/v.1.5.0).
-We use `ShapeBuilder` to define shape and other properties.
+We use `ShapeBuilder` to define shapes and other properties.

 ![](https://im2.ezgif.com/tmp/ezgif-2-5d5f7ddbe72e.gif)